Sitecore/help/en/pathanalyzer/pathanalyzer-help.md

 You can easily [create a new map](#how-to-create-a-new-map) based on any existing map using Marketing Control Panel.

 In addition to map types, maps can either be global or site-specific.
 Global maps are built for all sites, while site-specific maps are only built for a particular site.
-Whether a map is global or site-specific is determined by the location of the map within the Sitecore content tree.
+Whether a map is global or site-specific is determined by the location of the map within the Path Analyzer's content tree in Marketing Control Panel.
 All global maps are placed under /Maps/Default maps/Global maps and all site-specific maps are placed under /Maps/Default maps/Site maps.

 Custom maps may also be present in your Sitecore implementation, depending on whether or not there were any custom maps registered - which typically requires minor development effort.

 ### How to create a new map {#how-to-create-a-new-map}

+Here are the steps to create a brand new map.
-Open Marketing Control
+1. Open Marketing Control Panel from Launchpad
-Panel from Launchpad and navigate to the Path Analyzer item.
-Expand the Maps item underneath Path Analyzer, then select the appropriate folder for your new map based on the available map types described above and create a new map item.
-After specifying the required attributes and any optional attributes for your map, save the map then deploy it via the Deploy workflow command (available from the Review tab).
+2. Navigate to the Path Analyzer item.
+3. Expand the Maps item underneath Path Analyzer.
+4. Select the appropriate folder for your new map based on the available map types described above.
+5. Create a new map item.
+6. Specify the required attributes and any optional attributes for your map.
+7. Save the map item.
+8. Deploy it via the Deploy workflow command from the Review tab.

 Approximately 30 minutes after deployment, historic and live data for the map will begin building.

 ## Map selector {#map-selector}

 You can select various maps using the Map selector control.
-You can also choose to see more map metadata, and add a map to your favorites list, which will automatically be saved to your profile.
+You can also see more map meta-data and add a map to your favorites list, which will automatically be saved to your profile.

 ### Group map data {#group-map-data}

-Maps are powered by tree data structures that consist of nodes.
-Because each node has a corresponding item in the content (master) database, using the Map selector's Group map data checkbox, you can request a map having nodes grouped by the Sitecore data template (i.e. item type) from which they were created.
+Maps are powered by [tree data structures](#tree) that consist of [nodes](#node).
+Because each node is expected to have a corresponding item in the content (master) database, using the Map selector's Group map data checkbox, you can request a map having nodes grouped by the Sitecore data template (i.e. item type) from which they were created.